davidan1981/rubybreaker/README.md

 However, *keep in mind* that RubyBreaker *cannot* automatically document the block types due to `yield` being a language construct rather than a method, which means it cannot be captured by meta-programming!

-### Optional Argument Type and Variable-Length Argument Type

-Another useful features of Ruby are the optional argument type and the variable-length argument type.
-The former represents an argument that has a default value (and therefore does not have to be provided).
-The latter represents zero or more arguments of the same type.
-These are denoted by suffices, `?` and `*`, respectively.

 ### Method Type and Method List Types